OpenPPL/ppq/md_doc/inference_with_tensorrt.md

 # Deploy Model with TensorRT
-This document describes the quantization deployment process of the TensorRT and how PPQ writes quantization parameters to the onnx and convert to int8 trt engine.
+This document describes the quantization deployment process of the TensorRT and how PPQ writes quantization parameters to the onnx and convert to int8-trt engine.

 ## Environment setup